Diversity Promotion

 No provision

-Leave is available in 1-hour units.
-If more than one hour is taken at a time, however, employees may take leave in 15-minute units thereafter.
+Leave is available in one-hour units.
+However, if more than one hour is taken at any one time, employees may take leave in 15-minute units thereafter.

 * Table can be scrolled horizontally.